PoisotLab/MS_network_els/els_networks.md

 # Introduction

-In ecological systems (*e.g.* communities), interactions between components (*e.g.* species) are organized in ways that are non-random, as interactions occurrence and properties are constrained by sets of rules (see section X).
-The organization of these interactions, in turn, drives or changes some properties of the community, such as its stability, productivity, or ability to resist extinctions, which eventually feedback on the system organisation.
-This constant interplay between interaction organisation and system functions results in signatures on the system structure (*e.g.* invariance in key features of the system structure, see section X).
-Detecting and analysing these signatures gives us informations on the system itself.
+In ecological systems (*e.g.* communities), interactions between components (*e.g.* species) are organized in ways that are non-random and constrained by sets of rules (see section X).
+The organization of these interactions drives or changes some properties of the community, such as its stability, productivity, or ability to resist extinctions, which eventually feedback on the system organization.
+This constant interplay between interaction organization and system functions results in signatures on the system structure (*e.g.* invariance in key features of the system structure, see section X).
+Detecting and analyzing these signatures gives us information on the system itself.
 Studying the structure of ecological systems is necessary to gain insights on the fundamental rules and processes that govern ecosystem formation, maintenance and functioning.

 The way interactions are organized can be studied by investigating the structure of ecological networks.
-Created to analyze the structure of a studied system, the *graph theory* is a mathematical framework which seemed to be largely appropriate to answer ecological questions.
+Designed to analyze the structure of a studied system, the *graph theory* is a mathematical framework which seemed to be largely appropriate to answer ecological questions.
 Every system can be abstracted by a *graph*, a representation of the system components organization (*Figure 1a*).